CiscoDevNet/cisco-ftdv/README.md

 * NAT policy, Access Policy, IP and Routes are automatically applied to scaled-out TDv instance.
 * Support for Enabling / Disabling Auto Scaling feature.

+## Threat Defense Virtual Cluster
+* Clustering lets you group multiple threat defense units together as a single logical device.
+* A cluster provides all the convenience of a single device (management, integration into a network) while achieving the increased throughput and redundancy of multiple devices.

 ## AWS GuardDuty Integration with Cisco Secure Firewall
 This solution make use of the threat analysis data/results from Amazon GuardDuty (malicious IPs generating threats, attacks etc.) and feeds that information(malicious IP) to the Cisco Secure Firewall Threat Defense Virtual via the managers: *Cisco Secure Firewall Management Center Virtual* , *Cisco Secure Firewall Device Manager* to protect the underlying network and applications against future threats originating from these sources(malicious IP).